Chinchillas are great pets. Caring for one is relatively easy.

 When your chinchilla’s teeth begin to fade to a more yellowish tint, it could indicate that it needs some additional calcium.

-If this doesn’t take care of the problem, it’s probably best to stop trying to home remedy the issue and consult with a vet who is certified to work with chinchillas.
+If the alfalfa doesn’t take care of the problem, it’s probably best to stop trying to home remedy the issue and consult with a vet who is certified to work with chinchillas.

 If you need further information about the best hay recommendations for chinchillas, you can view my article on the subject here.